 - 2 Tablespoons Thyme, finely chopped

 - 2 Teaspoons freshly cracked black pepper

 - Pre-heat oven to 400F (200C).
 Line a baking sheet with parchment paper and set aside.

-- Wash potatoes to remove any dirt, pat them dry and cut into one inch chunks and then place them onto prepared baking sheet.
+- Wash potatoes to remove any dirt, pat them dry and cut into one-inch chunks and then place them onto the prepared baking sheet.

-- Sprinkle chopped garlic and finely chopped rosemary, thyme and chives over potatoes.
-Then drizzle with 1/2 cup extra virgin olive oil.
-Sprinkle with kosher salt, freshly cracked black pepper and lemon zest.
-Then mix all ingredients with your hands until the potatoes are evenly coated with the ingredients.
+- Sprinkle garlic, rosemary, thyme, and chives over potatoes.
+Then drizzle with 1/2 cup extra virgin olive oil, kosher salt, freshly cracked black pepper, and lemon zest.
+Mix all ingredients together with your hands until the potatoes are evenly coated with the ingredients.

-- Then sprinkle with parmesan cheese (do not mix after adding the parmesan cheese) and place into pre-heated oven and bake until golden brown (about 30-35 minutes).
+- Lastly, sprinkle the top with parmesan cheese (do not mix after adding the parmesan cheese) and place into preheated oven.
+Bake until golden brown (about 30-35 minutes).
 See notes below if using russet or Idaho potatoes.

 - Sprinkle with more fresh parmesan cheese before serving.

 While you can substitute with any potato of choice, the flavor, as well as cooking time, will vary.